borelli28/firmware_cracker_macos/README.md

 Create .env file in project root directory and put your sudo password and new firmware password here, `SUDO_PASSWD='YourSudoPasswordHere'`

-`NEW_FIRMAWARE_PASSWD='MyNewFirmwarePasswordHere'`
+`NEW_FIRMAWARE_PASSWD='YourNewFirmwarePasswordHere'`

-or replace the environment variables in brute.py with your passwords `child.sendline('YourSudoPasswordHere') # Replace with sudo password here`
+or replace the environment variables in brute.py with your passwords, `child.sendline('YourSudoPasswordHere') # Replace with sudo password here`

-`child.sendline('MyNewFirmwarePasswordHere')  # Replace with new firmware password here`
+`child.sendline('YourNewFirmwarePasswordHere')  # Replace with new firmware password here`

 You need a password list and replace the path in brute.py `with open('./rockyou.txt', 'r') as file:`